ZJerry/VAE-BN/README.md

 # Contact
-If you have any questions, please feel free to contact us at peng0086 AT e.ntu.edu.sg
+If you have any questions, please feel free to contact us at peng0086@e.ntu.edu.sg